‘The Conners’ Fans Confused By Photo Of Troublemaking New Character

 A few fans did recognize the character as Odessa, Harris’ (Emma Kenney) “pot-smoking friend” who was introduced briefly in a previous episode of The Conners.
 The character is played by British actress Eliza Bennett.

 Most fans agreed that the return of Odessa probably isn’t good for the future of the troubled teen daughter of Darlene (Sara Gilbert).
-Others predicted that history will repeat itself for the Conner can.
+Others predicted that history will repeat itself for the Conner clan.

 “Harris friend who smokes weed,” one fan wrote of Odessa.
 “Cue, seen when Darlene and her old neighbor went to the concert and met some guys.
 Or when Becky broke into her parent’s liquor cabinet and made tornadoes.”